dennislee22/dennislee22.github.io/docs/cdppvc/base.md

 nav_order: 4
 ---

-This article and its subtopics explains the necessary steps to install and configure Cloudera Private Cloud Base cluster.
+The following subtopics explain the necessary steps to install and configure Cloudera Private Cloud Base cluster.